Koala3353/Koala3353/README.md

 ## Recent projects
 - [SPARK website](https://github.com/Koala3353/FLL-website): A website for the open category in a FLL contest last February 2023.
 - [TRF discord bot](https://github.com/Koala3353/TRF_Bot): A discord bot to retrieve and input info to an [Airtable](https://github.com/Koala3353/TRF_Bot) based on events in the Discord server.
+- [Music app](https://github.com/Koala3353/SPARK-app): An app designed for people who want to learn a musical instrument.
+The app is equipped with an accurate AI-powered chord detection engine, which helps users to learn and practice playing chords accurately.

 # Github stats